phetsims/phet-info/checklists/code-review-checklist.md

 - [ ] Is composition favored over inheritance where appropriate?
   See https://en.wikipedia.org/wiki/Composition_over_inheritance.
 - [ ] Is there any unnecessary coupling? (e.g., by passing large objects to constructors, or exposing unnecessary properties/functions).
-In TypeScript, you can decouple by narrowing the API like so:
+If you only need a few fields from a large object, pass them in as separate parameters.
+The threshold for the number of parameters is up to you - use your judgement.
+Alternatively in TypeScript, you can decouple by narrowing the API using `Pick`, but this is a bit of a hack.
+Here's an example:

 ```ts
   public constructor( tickMarksVisibleProperty: Property<boolean>,